Close button for feature banner

 Image credit: @glossier

-For the hyper-visual Beauty Industry, video is a great medium to highlight the product itself, but also tutorials, tips, and trends that use beauty products.
+For the hyper-visual Beauty industry, video is a great medium to highlight the product itself, but also tutorials, tips and social media trends that use beauty products.
 This format also lends itself well to both professionally-produced video and lo-fi, short-form content.
+Right now, static content receives just slightly higher engagement rates, which means beauty brands have an opportunity to leverage the less saturated Reels space.

+Despite this decrease in average views, the CPG industry leads in Entertainment Score, growing to 4.6 year-over-year, while posting less (3 static posts and 2 Reels weekly).
+They also fall just slightly behind the overall average engagement rate of 0.4% by just 0.3%.
 CPG, Food and Beverage brands should get creative with their Reels content.
-Tools like Vision can help predict which content will perform the best with your audience — ultra helpful in a competitive landscape.
+Due to its less frequent posts, tools like Vision can help predict which content will perform the best with the CPG industry’s audience — ultra helpful in a competitive landscape.

 martha stewart with liquid death instagram reel screenshot